Smart Connections FAQs

 Does Smart Connections send my notes to the cloud?

 #Smart Connections Core retrieval uses local embeddings by default.
-Provider-backed workflows are separate and explicit: if you enable a cloud provider or send selected context to another AI tool, that provider receives the context you choose to send.
+Provider-backed workflows are separate and explicit.
+A configured cloud embedding provider receives eligible source text during embedding; a cloud chat provider receives the prompt and context sent for that request.

 Review: